RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 detect sensitive data. such as personally identifiable information (PII) -> notify using EventBridge

-## Amazon FSx

-- HPC + Linux -> FSx for Lustre

-  FSx for Lustre makes it easy and cost-effective to launch and run the popular, high-performance Lustre file system.
-You use Lustre for workloads where speed matters, such as machine learning, high performance computing (HPC), video processing, and financial modeling.
-Amazon Fsx for Lustre is integrated with Amazon S3.

-- windows -> FSx

-- smb -> FSx

-- **For shared storage between Linux and windows you need to implement Amazon FSx for NetApp ONTAP**(for both NFS and SMB)

 ## Service Catalog

 Service Catalog allows organizations to **centrally manage** commonly deployed IT services, and helps organizations achieve consistent governance and meet compliance requirements.
 End users can quickly deploy only the approved IT services they need, following the constraints set by your organization.